Frequently Asked Questions

 Which windows offer the best energy efficiency?

-In our professional opinion, Milgard and Andersen offer the highest quality windows on the market today, which is why we use their windows for every replacement project.
-Among their inventory, the Milgard Ultra Series Fiberglass Windows offer the best energy efficiency.
+In our professional opinion fiberglass windows, such as the Milgard Ultra Series Fiberglass Windows offer the best energy efficiency.
 However, the efficiency ratings of our vinyl windows are still very impressive and more affordable by comparison.

 What is a “Low-E” coating?